JuliaPOMDP/DeepQLearning.jl/README.md

 - `rng::AbstractRNG` random number generator default = MersenneTwister(0)
 - `logdir::String = ""` folder in which to save the model
 - `verbose::Bool` default = true

-## Q-Network

-The `qnetwork` options of the solver should accept any `Chain` object.
-It is expected that they will be multi-layer perceptrons or convolutional layers followed by dense layer.
-If the network is ending with dense layers, the `dueling` option will split all the dense layers at the end of the network.

-If the observation is a multi-dimensional array (e.g. an image), one can use the `flattenbatch` function to flatten all the dimensions of the image.
-It is useful to connect convolutional layers and dense layers for example. `flattenbatch` will flatten all the dimensions but the batch size.

-The input size of the network is problem dependent and must be specified when you create the q network.

-This package exports the type `AbstractNNPolicy` which represents neural network based policy.
-In addition to the functions from `POMDPs.jl`, `AbstractNNPolicy` objects supports the following:
-    - `getnetwork(policy)`: returns the value network of the policy
-    - `resetstate!(policy)`: reset the hidden states of a policy (does nothing if it is not an RNN)

-## Saving/Reloading model

-See [Flux.jl documentation](http://fluxml.ai/Flux.jl/stable/saving.html) for saving and loading models.
-The DeepQLearning solver saves the weights of the Q-network as a `bson` file in `solver.logdir/"qnetwork.bson"`.

-## TODOs

-[ ] - log training information